 Echigo Yuzawa Ski Resorts 越後湯沢 スキー場

-More than 16 ski fields in Echigo-Yuzawa—let us help you choose
+There are 11 ski fields in Echigo Yuzawa—let us help you choose

-As the backdrop for the Nobel Prize-winning novel “Snow Country,” by Yasunari Kawabata, Echigo-Yuzawa is internationally-known for its abundance of fluffy, powder snow.
+Echigo Yuzawa is the setting for "Snow Country" by Yasunari Kawabata, the first Japanese author to win the Nobel Prize for Literature.
+Echigo Yuzawa is internationally-known for its abundance of fluffy, powder snow.
 Accessible from Tokyo in under two hours, this area is abuzz with activity in winter.
-There are 16 ski fields scattered around the main station, and each has its own perks.
+There are 11 ski fields scattered around the main station, and each has its own perks.
 Here are some top picks:

 How to Get There

-Kandatsu Kogen: Take the Joetsu Shinkansen to Echigo-Yuzawa Station then take a free 10-minute shuttle bus to Kandatsu.
+Kandatsu Snow Resort: Take the Joetsu Shinkansen to Echigo-Yuzawa Station then take a free 10-minute shuttle bus to Kandatsu.

 Naeba Ski Resort

 Naeba Ski Resort is ranked one of the top ski resorts in Japan thanks to its reputation as an international skiing event venue, home to Japan's largest rock music festival, and a beautiful alpine park on the top of Mt.
 Naeba .

 The elevation of the slopes is steep, and the courses are best for intermediate skiers and snowboarders.

 Kagura Ski Resort is interconnected with Naeba Ski Resort via the Dragondola—the longest lift in Japan.
 It is quieter than Naeba, and there are more beginner courses.
 Many skiers and snowboarders are attracted to Kagura because it is less crowded than Naeba Ski Resort and has plenty of beginner runs but also offers off-piste fun.